Current projects

 Project description

-For many years, MWIFMA and the Atlantic Salmon Federation of Quebec have collaborated together to provide elementary schools with the necessary equipment, salmon roe and classroom materials that can be incorporated with their curriculum.
+For many years, MMAFMA and the Atlantic Salmon Federation of Quebec have collaborated together to provide elementary schools with the necessary equipment, salmon roe and classroom materials that can be incorporated with their curriculum.

 Gespeg Summer Camp